SirPepe/html-import/readme.md

 * `importabort` Fires when the element was about to import content, but got interrupted (e.g. by a new `src` value) before it could finish

 All four events bubble and are not cancelable.
-Old-school attribute event handlers a la `<html-import onimportdone="...">` are not supported at the moment.
+Not that you can use old-school attribute event handlers a la `<html-import onimportdone="...">` in addition to `addEventListener()`.

 ### Methods